SolverMax/Random/HiGHS-testing/Hangs/readme.md

-# HiGHS hangs during solve for some models
+# highspy hangs during solve for some models

 Issue: HiGHS hangs when solving some models using highspy.
 It occurs more often when the model is running as a JupyterLab notebook, but also occurs if the same model is run from the command line as a py file.